Dicommunitas/appJhipster/controleOperacional/README.md

 # controleOperacional

-This application was generated using JHipster 7.3.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.3.1](https://www.jhipster.tech/documentation-archive/v7.3.1).
+This application was generated using JHipster 7.4.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.4.0](https://www.jhipster.tech/documentation-archive/v7.4.0).

-This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
-This application is configured for Service Discovery and Configuration with the JHipster-Registry.
-On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
-For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].

 ## Development